 HEAD is an exhibition in gallery one at Bus Projects in November 2019.
 It features the work of Luccreccia Quintanella, Lichen Kelp, Glenn Barkley and Alison Murray.
 There will be a publication of the same name launched during the exhibition, the second in this series.
 It will feature writing and artists pages in response to the works exhibited.

 ROCK is an exhibition in gallery three at Bus Projects in November 2019.
-It will feature work from John Brooks, Dell Stewart, Rachael Hooper and Kate Newby.
+It will feature work from John Brooks, Dell Stewart, Rachael Hooper.
 The works in the exhibition will feature in the third publication titled ROCK to be completed and launched in 2020.
 It will also feature work from other artists and writers in response to these works and the theme.